-- 6. Additional EKS admin ARN (IAM user) (o)-add an additional admin user to the instance.
+- 6. Additional EKS admin ARN (IAM user) (o) add an additional admin user to the instance.
 Users can be added after the stack has been created.
 For more information see Create a kubeconfig for Amazon EKS. - 7.
-Instance type (m)-select from the dropdown list.
-The default is m5.2xlarge.
+Instance type (m) select from the dropdown list.
+The default is m5.4xlarge.
 For size considerations see Amazon EC2 Instance Types. - 8.
-Number of Nodes (m)-number of nodes in the cluster.
-The minimum must match the number of Availability Zones.
+Maximum Number of Nodes (m) maximum number of nodes in the cluster.
 The number of nodes combined with the Instance type determines the AWS infrastructure cost.